jiyizhezhang/jiyizhezhang.github.io/_pages/research.md

 Chemical separations have long been essential to human society.
 However, purifying component from mixtures is often complex, costly, and energy-intensive.
 In the group, we look for innovative ways to solve chemical separation challenges with the help of artificial intelligence, robotics experimentation and modelling tools, to accelerate the development of separation processes.
-We primarily focus on liquid-phase separation (such as solvent extraction).
+We primarily focus on liquid-phase separation (e.g. solvent extraction), with various applications from the start (e.g. feedstock transition), to the end of the chemical value chain (e.g. end-of-life recycling).
 This ranges from understanding fundamental transport phenomena, designing novel extraction systems, to developing process models for in silico prediction of separation performances at large scale.

 <div style="flex: 0 0 300px; min-width: 250px;">